fvwmorg/fvwmorg.github.io/Wiki/Config/FunctionTips/index.md

 ---
-layout : wiki
+layout: wiki
-title : FuncitonTips
+title: FuncitonTips
-type : function
+type: function
-weight : 700
+weight: 700
-description : |
+description: |
   Functions are usually run in the context of the window in which they were run, but not always.
 Here are some pointers for ensuring commands are run in the correct context.